complexphoton/MESTI.m/README.md

 \end{align*}
 ```

 where *b*(*x*,*y*) is the source profile.

-A 3D vectorial version written in Julia is under development and will be released in the near future.
+A 3D vectorial version written in Julia, to be named MESTI.jl, is under development and will be released in the near future.
+In addition to 3D vectorial support, MESTI.jl will also provide MPI parallelization, subpixel smoothing, and single-precision arithmetic.

 MESTI.m is a general-purpose solver with its interface written to provide maximal flexibility.
 It supports
  - TM or TE polarization.
  - Any relative permittivity profile *ε*(*x*,*y*), real-valued or complex-valued.
 The imaginary part of *ε*(*x*,*y*) describes absorption and linear gain.
 Users can optionally average the interface pixels for [subpixel smoothing](https://meep.readthedocs.io/en/latest/Subpixel_Smoothing) (which produces an anisotropic *ε* in TE polarization) before calling MESTI.
- - Infinite open spaces can be described with [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) placed on any side(s), which also allows for infinite substrates, waveguides, photonic crystals, *etc*.
+ - Infinite open spaces can be described with a [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) placed on any side(s), which also allows for infinite substrates, waveguides, photonic crystals, *etc*.
 The PML implemented in MESTI includes both imaginary-coordinate and real-coordinate stretching, so it can accelerate the attenuation of evanescent waves in addition to attenuating the propagating waves.
  - Any material dispersion *ε*(*ω*) can be used since this is in frequency domain.
  - Any list of input source profiles (user-specified or automatically built).
  - Any list of output projection profiles (or no projection, in which case the complete field profiles are returned).